- Must be enrolled as a full-time student in an undergraduate program or completing the final year of a fifth-year Master’s program.

 - Must be in good judicial/disciplinary standing with Housing & Residence Life and the University.

 The Vice Chair for Professional Expectations and Promotions is responsible for the oversight and maintenance of the Housing and Residence Life Appraisal Board.
 They are also responsible for organizing and administering the Promotions Process (RA re-hiring & Senior Staff selection) which includes recruitment, marketing, development of application materials, and subsequent method of review, and an extensive interview process.
-The Vice Chair will work to ensure the consistent upholding of the program’s professional expectations and that all student staffers are provided a due process during any performance evaluation.
+The Vice Chair will work to ensure the consistent upholding of the program’s professional expectations and that all student staffers are afforded due process during any performance evaluation.
 They will be part of the Senior Staff training and O-Week training teams during the summer months.
-The Vice Chair for Professional Expectations and Promotions is supervised by the Chair(s) and an Assistant Dean.
+The Vice Chair may select and manage a team of Assistant Vice Chairs (AVCs) to assist in the development of specific aspects of this position.
+The Vice Chair for Professional Expectations and Promotions is supervised by the Chair(s) of the Resident Staff program and an HRL professional staff member.
 Additional responsibilities and expectations will be communicated during trainings and throughout the year.

 The core values of Housing & Residence Life are multiculturalism, collaboration, personal accountability, empowerment, critical thinking, and customer service.
 The Vice Chair is expected to incorporate these core values into their respective roles.

-- Develop in cooperation with the Chair(s), Area Coordinators, and deans the expectations, competencies, and requirements of student staffers.
+- Develop in cooperation with the Chair(s) and HRL professional staff the expectations, competencies, and requirements of student staffers.

-- Serve as the Vice Chair for Appraisal Board proceedings and work with the Chair(s) to schedule hearings, prepare for trials, and conduct meetings.
+- Serve as the Vice Chair for Appraisal Board proceedings and work with the Chair(s) to schedule hearings, prepare for hearings, and conduct meetings.

 - Educate and provide resources to student staffers about the Appraisal Board and its proceedings.